sparkleformation/sparkle_formation/docs/resource-reference.md

 This is a best-effort list of commonly used cloudformation resources and their availability/feature set in supported cloud providers.
-This list does not cover everything that may be offered by a specific provider.
+This list does not cover everything that may be offered by a specific provider, and is not intended as a comparison of cloud providers.

 #### Auto Scaling Groups